-APSU holds an exclusive agreement with Barnes & Noble College Booksellers, LLC, designated as our University's exclusive on-campus, off-campus, online/e-commerce and distance education providers for all course materials and supplies.
-All University employees, departments, and organizations may not market on behalf of or refer our students to outside vendors, which would include directing students to only purchase through the publisher.
+APSU holds an exclusive agreement with Barnes & Noble College Booksellers, LLC, designated as our university's exclusive on-campus, off-campus, online/e-commerce and distance education providers for all course materials and supplies.
+All university employees, departments, and organizations may not market on behalf of or refer our students to outside vendors, including directing students to only purchase through the publisher.